aeoncl/Tachyon/README.md

  - Text messages
  - File upload (only upload from WLM to Matrix currently, no receive yet)
  - Multiple Points of Presence (showing all your logged in sessions)
- - E2E encryption (thanks to the SDK heeheehee, WLM more secure than facebook messenger, what a time to be alive) :B
+ - E2E encryption (kinda, no key refresh mechanism yet)

 ## What's next